slickqa/slick-webdriver-java/README.md

 > - initializePage() - this method needs to be implemented to initilize the page with the browser wrapper instance
 > - this interface allows your test method to do something like this: browser.on(GoogleHomePage.class).searchFor("slickqa");
 >
+> - InFlow
+> - isCurrentPage() - this method needs to be implemented to define how webdriver can identify that this page is the current page being displayed (i.e. certain element(s) exist)
+> - handlePage() - this method needs to be implemented to define a default action for interacting with this page
+> - completePage() - this method needs to be implemented to define how to continue past the page
 >
 CLASSES
 > -DefaultWebDriverWrapper